 The sample mean is our ‘best’ guess for the population mean.
 We’ll be more specific about what this means later, but for now we can consider that if you don’t know the population parameter for a given distribution, the sample mean will provide you the best available estimate.
 The formula for the sample mean is given in equation (2.1).
 Initially, reading these mathematical formulas may seem daunting.
 However, learning to read these is just a skill that is developed with practice.
 In addition, you will begin to see the same ‘chunks’ or structures come up in formulas over and over, and reading these becomes much easier once you start to recognize the meaning of these repetitive structures intuitively.

 Equation (2.1) says that the sample mean of y (μy) is equal to the sum of all of the elements of the vector y, divided by N where N is equal to the length of the y vector.
 We use the little hat symbol (μ) to indicate that this is an estimate of the mean, and to distinguish it from the population mean which goes hatless (μ).
 The summation (∑) symbol represents the repetitive adding of whatever is the the right of the symbol to some total.
-The summation beings at the number below the ∑ and performs one operation for every integer value of i between the starting point and the end point (indicated above the ∑).
+The summation begins at the number below the ∑ and performs one operation for every integer value of i between the starting point and the end point (indicated above the ∑).
 The counter variable, in this case i, is also often used to index values of a vector (or other structure) that is being summed (as seen below).

 This behavior analogous to the behavior of a for loop in R. Below we define the variables N (equal to the length of the vector) and initialize a variable to receive the summation (mean_height).
 The for loop then proceeds to increment a count variable (i) from one to N along the integers.
 For each iteration it adds the value of the vector, divided by N, to the summation variable mean_height.
 As we can see below, this results in a value identical to that returned by the mean function in R.